Libby Holman: Later years

+Holman and White performed together in the U.S. intermittently between 1942 and 1945, until disagreements between the two while on the road in California caused Holman to cancel the tour mid-way and return home to her Treetops estate.

+In 1944, Holman decided to expand her family, and took in two foster children, a 15-month old named Bobby, and a 4-year-old named Douglas through New York's Children's Aid Society.
+Both children were multiracial, and the officials at the Children's Aid Society refused to let Holman permanently adopt the boys on the grounds that they should be placed with families that matched what was at the time their perceived racial identity (East Asian).
+According to biographer Jon Bradshaw, Holman was devastated by the removal of her foster sons, but determined to try again.

-Holman adopted two sons, Timmy (born October 18, 1945), and Tony (born May 19, 1947).
+Holman successfully adopted two sons, Timmy (born October 18, 1945), and Tony (born May 19, 1947).
 Her biological son Christopher ("Topper") died on August 7, 1950, after falling while mountain climbing.
 She had given him permission to go mountain climbing with a friend on Mount Whitney, the highest peak in California, but was unaware that the boys were ill-prepared for the adventure.
 Both died.
 Those close to Holman claim she never forgave herself.